Fishing, whether recreational, charter, or commercial fishing, has been a way of life for Glen since he was little.

 There are many different styles of topwater baits.
-From jerkbaits to buzzbaits all of these will likely catch the odd fish or two.
+From jerkbaits to buzzbaits, all of these will likely catch the odd fish or two.
 But my favorite topwater lure is a Top Dog by Mirrolure.
-These baits come in a variety of color/pattern choices, though to be honest I don't think the trout care about the pattern/color so much as the action.
-Large trout are opportunistic ambush feeders and aren't likely to be looking to closely at what color a lure is!
+These baits come in a variety of color/pattern choices, though to be honest, I don't think the trout care about the pattern/color so much as the action.
+Large trout are opportunistic ambush feeders and aren't likely to be looking too closely at what color a lure is!

 Topwaters are most effective at dawn and dusk on relatively quiet waters.
 This isn't to say that you won't catch any fish with a topwater at noon but your chances of doing so diminish greatly.
 One other nice thing about topwater baits is that they generally seem to catch larger fish.
 So if you only want to catch big fish, consider throwing only topwaters.

 Jigs and Soft Body Baits for Speckled Trout

 If I had to choose just one lure to fish within any body of water under any conditions then it would be a jig head with a white, curly-tailed grub.
 This lure simply produces.
 Everything from flounder and speckled trout inshore to wahoo, dolphin and tuna offshore will eat these jigs.
 While the red and white pattern is a good general bait for just catching fish, the best part of the jig/soft plastic is that you can try different combos to target specific fish